jtebert/document-everything/_programming/python-packaging.md

 Below this, there are two commented lines that would run any tests in your system.
 But I haven't covered testing here (I might in a future post), so for now we'll leave it out.

-Now, we'll make this deploy to PyPi whenever we create a new release on Github.
+Now, we'll make this deploy to PyPi whenever we create a new release on GitHub.
 After this, we'll never need to go through those PyPi steps I describe above.
 We'll add the following to our `.travis.yml`.

 ```yaml
 # Push tagged releases to pip